23knightst813/Coder-Dojo/documentation/change_rationale.md

 ---

-## 5. Meeting GDPR
+## 5 Meeting GDPR

 **What Chaned**

 - Implemented a feature allowing users to download their data.
-- Implimenting a feature allowing users to delete their data.
+- Implemented a feature allowing users to delete their data.

 **Why**

-- To meet profesianl guidlines nad leglistalsiton
+- To meet professional guidelines and legislation